 - Nutrients is an umbrella term that encompasses: fat, carbohydrates, proteins, minerals, vitamins and water.
-This can be divided into 2 broad categories of macronutrients (fats, carbohydrates, proteins) that are required in large amounts from diet and micronutrients (minerals, vitamins, trace elements and amino acids) that are required in smaller quantities.
+This can be divided into 2 broad categories of macronutrients (fats, carbohydrates, proteins)

 - Micronutrients have an important role in human development, regulation of metabolism and a wide range of biological processes e.g. antioxidant properties.
 A lack of micronutrients can lead to growth deficiency in children and increased risk of a variety of adult diseases.
 Deficiencies include rickets (lack of vitamin D), scurvy (lack of vitamin C) and osteoporosis (lack of vitamin C).

 - Types of micronutrients:

 - Vitamins – water soluble/lipid soluble – water soluble need to be taken regularly whereas lipid can accumulate in the body.

 - Macrominerals (e.g. calcium, magnesium, phosphorus, sodium, potassium) needed in larger amounts.